C. C. Brown

-Ceandris Nehemiah Brown (born January 27, 1983) is an American former professional football safety.
+Ceandris Nehemiah Brown (born January 27, 1983) is an American former professional football player who was a safety in the National Football League (NFL).
 He was selected by the Houston Texans in the sixth round of the 2005 NFL draft.
-He played college football at Louisiana-Lafayette, and was also enlisted in the Mississippi National Guard.
+He played college football for the Louisiana-Lafayette Ragin' Cajuns, and was also enlisted in the Mississippi National Guard.

 Brown was also a member of the New York Giants, Detroit Lions and Jacksonville Jaguars.

 Professional career

 Houston Texans

 Brown was selected by the Houston Texans in the sixth round of the 2005 NFL draft.
 He started in all of his four years with the Texans.

 New York Giants

 Brown became a free agent in 2009 and signed a one-year deal with the New York Giants.
-He was tendered to a one-year contract by the Giants following the 2009 NFL season, but the tender was withdrawn after the Giants signed Deon Grant.
+He was tendered a one-year contract by the Giants following the 2009 NFL season, but the tender was withdrawn after the Giants signed Deon Grant.

 Detroit Lions

 On May 10, 2010, Brown signed a contract with the Detroit Lions.